PREPARING FOR SURGERY

 - Talk to people who have already had weight loss surgery.
 Attend support groups.
-Surround yourself with people who share your situation.
 Ask questions and receive answers in a supportive environment.
 Form a network to share recipes and exercise tips.
 It’s important for you to know that you are not alone.
 There are knowledgeable, friendly people available to support and help you.

-- Start a journal about your experience.
-Record how you feel now, the obstacles you encounter, the things you hope to be able to do after surgery.
+- Journal about your experience.
+Record how you feel now, why you are seeking bariatric surgery, the obstacles you encounter, the things you hope to be able to do after surgery.

-- Take a personal inventory of how you use food.
+- Explore how you use food.
 Is it just for physical nourishment?
 Emotional?
 Entertainment?
 Boredom?
 Are you “addicted” to certain foods?
-Separate from the standard psychological evaluation; consider seeking consultation with a therapist to address your relationship with food.
+Consider seeking consultation with a therapist to address your relationship with food.
 This may help ease the transition from the way you are eating before surgery to growing stronger in healthy eating habits for long term success after surgery.
-Your surgeon’s office has the names and numbers for recommended therapists.

-To physically prepare yourself, strictly follow your doctor’s guidelines.
+To physically prepare yourself, strictly follow our guidelines.
 These usually include, but are not limited to:

 - Restrict yourself to a clear liquid diet 12-24 hours before surgery.